lanrat/SpiderWho/README.md

 Saved: Total number of saved queries.
 When logging is disabled this number is equal to Good.
 Sipped: The total number of domains that have been skipped because a result was already found in the output directory.
 ActiveT: The number of active threads actively performing a WHOIS query not waiting due to rate limiting.
-TotalT: The total number of worker threads, should be the same as number of proxies.
+TotalT: The total number of working and active proxies.
+This number may change as proxies provided go up or down.
 LPS: Lookups per second.
 How many queries have been performed each second.
 Time: The total running time of the program.

 ## TODO
-1. Better detection of failures
+1. Save incremental logs
-2. Save incremental logs
+2. Better circumvention of PIR's WHOIS rate limiting for .ORG